AmandaAkerele/Drive-a-Taxi-using-OpenAI-Gym/README.md

 Through this project, we offer insight into the Q-learning algorithm's application to the "Taxi-v3" environment.
 We discuss the agent's learning behavior, how it improves its performance, and the delicate balance between exploration and exploitation in reinforcement learning.

-## License

-This project operates under the MIT License.
-Please refer to the [LICENSE](LICENSE) file for details.

 ## Acknowledgments